Liber Linteus: History of discovery

 Mummy at the Archaeological Museum in Zagreb.

 In 1848, Mihajlo Barić (1791-1859), a low ranking Croatian official in the Hungarian Royal Chancellery, resigned his post and embarked upon a tour of several countries, including Egypt.
-While in Alexandria, he purchased a sarcophagus containing a female mummy, as a souvenir of his travels.
+While there, he purchased a female mummy, as a souvenir of his travels.
 Barić displayed the mummy at his home in Vienna, standing it upright in the corner of his sitting room.
 At some point he removed the linen wrappings and put them on display in a separate glass case, though it seems he had never noticed the inscriptions or their importance.

 The mummy remained on display at his home until his death in 1859, when it passed into possession of his brother Ilija, a priest in Slavonia.
 As he took no interest in the mummy, he donated it in 1867 to the State Institute of Croatia, Slavonia, and Dalmatia in Zagreb (the present-day Archaeological Museum in Zagreb).
 Their catalogue described it as follows:

 Mummy of a young woman (with wrappings removed) standing in a glass case and held upright by an iron rod.
 Another glass case contains the mummy's bandages which are completely covered with writing in an unknown and hitherto undeciphered language, representing an outstanding treasure of the National Museum.

 The mummy and its wrappings were examined the same year by the German Egyptologist Heinrich Brugsch, who noticed the text, but believed them to be Egyptian hieroglyphs.
 He did not undertake any further research on the text, until 1877, when a chance conversation with Richard Burton about runes made him realise that the writing was not Egyptian.
 They realised the text was potentially important, but wrongly concluded that it was a transliteration of the Egyptian Book of the Dead in the Arabic script.